 Intimate Partner Violence: Understanding family-wide effects and intervening to support women and children

 Pilot Trial.
 The objective of the proposed project was to meet the critical need for intervention programs for IPV exposed pregnant women and their infants by adapting an existing effective program – the Moms’ Empowerment Program – and conducting a preliminary investigation of its effectiveness.
 Our proposed adaptation aimed to meet both pregnant women’s specific developmental needs (e.g., improve birth outcomes, success with breastfeeding and early parenting) and address the common mental health problems associated with IPV (i.e., PTSD, depression) that may adversely affect early infant development.
 The adaptation and evaluation of this program is being conducted in partnership with Dr. Kathryn Howell at University of Memphis (TN) and includes N=137 women and their children, approximately half of women received the PMEP and half of whom were in a no treatment control group.
 The pilot study at the South Bend Site is generously supported through a grant from Help for Children, Chicago.
-We are currently done with three waves of data collection, and waves 4 and 5 of data collection are in process.
+We are currently done with four waves of data collection, and wave 5 of data collection is in process.

 PMEP: Lima, Perú.
 In Lima, 51% of ever-partnered women report that they have experienced physical or sexual violence by a partner (World Health Organization, 2012).
 In partnership with Holy Cross Ministries (INFAM) we have adapted the Pregnant Moms' Empowerment Program for use in Perú.
 Data collection on the PMEP will begin when local health circumstances permit in person groups, but as a bridge support for women, we are currently delivering information via Whatsapp as part of a longitidudinal data collection effort examining maternal mental health and infant development.
 This project is supported by the Ford Program in Human Development Studies and Solidarity and the Kellogg Institute for International Studies.

 Interventions to support health and well-being in individuals with chronic exposure to violence